A Practical Validation of RIS Detection and Identification: System Model

 Consequently, the amplitude of the received vector \( \mathbf{y}=[y_{1}, y_{2},\dots, y_{M}] \) relates to the cyclically shifted version of \( \mathbf{q}^{(l)} \) from each reachable RIS.
 By quantifying these relationships, UE aims to detect reachable RISs in the environment.

 The designed detection process is outlined in Algorithm 1, which takes as input $l$, $\mathbf{q}^{(l)}$, $M$, and a predefined detection threshold $thr$.
 The output is the reachability estimate of $l$-th RIS $\hat{\mu}^{(l)}$.
-The algorithm begins by obtaining the amplitude of the received signal and zero-centering it to obtain the required two distinct levels $-1$ and $1$, creating the received symbols vector $\tilde{\mathbf{y}}=[\tilde{y}_{1}, \tilde{y}_{2},\dots, \tilde{y}_{M}]$.
+The algorithm begins by obtaining the vector $\tilde{\mathbf{y}}=[\tilde{y}_{1}, \tilde{y}_{2},\dots, \tilde{y}_{M}]$, which contains the amplitude of the received symbols.
 Next, the algorithm iteratively circularly shifts the ARP vector $\mathbf{q}^{(l)}$ by $i$ positions, where $i$ ranges from 1 to $M$.
 This shifting is necessary due to the unsynchronization between the RIS and UE, which causes the received signal to be modulated according to a cyclically shifted version of the ARP \cite{RIS_ID_Theoretical}.
 For each shift, the algorithm calculates $d_i^{(l)}$ by correlating the shifted ARP vector $\mathbf{q}^{(l)}_i$ with $\tilde{\mathbf{y}}$ and normalizes it by $\sqrt{M}$.
 The detection value $D_i^{(l)}$ is then obtained as the squared magnitude of $d_i^{(l)}$.
 The algorithm tracks the maximum detection value, $D_{\text{max}}^{(l)}$, across all possible shifts and compares it with $thr$.
 If \( D_{\text{max}}^{(l)} \) exceeds $thr$, the RIS is considered reachable, and \( \hat{\mu}^{(l)} \) is set to 1; otherwise, it is considered unreachable, and \( \hat{\mu}^{(l)} \) is set to 0.
 By repeating Algorithm 1 for $ l = 1, 2, \dots, L$, the reachability estimate of each RIS is obtained.

 As in \cite{RIS_ID_Theoretical}, the performance of the proposed method can be assessed by false detection and miss detection probabilities.
 The false detection probability $P_F$ indicates the probability of declaring an RIS is reachable while it is unreachable by UE.
 Conversely, the miss detection probability $P_\text{miss}$ indicates the probability of declaration of an RIS as unreachable while it is reachable.
 These probabilities can be mathematically expressed as $P_F= P(\widehat{\mu}^{(l)}=1|\mu^{(l)}=0)$ and $P_\text{miss}=P(\widehat{\mu}^{(l)}=0|\mu^{(l)}=1)$.